amydohlin/project-4-group-2/README.md

 - We compiled the model with loss set to binary crossentropy, required given the number of target variable classes was above 2.
 - After fitting, compiling, and training the model (100 epochs), we noted an accuracy score of 62.9%.
 - This score was considerably lower than the accuracy scores returned during the training epochs, which reached as high as %70.0.
-- We interpreted this to mean that the model was overfitting the training data, and underfitting the testing data.
+- We interpreted this results as indicative of the model learning the training data better than it was able to generalize to the new, testing, data.
+In other words, the model was very likely overfitting.

 **Neural Network Model #2**
 - For the second iteration of the neural network model, we kept the number of input features at 27 but doubled the nodes in the hidden layers to 54.
 - All other model chacteristics remained the same as in the previous version.
-- This version of the model returned an accuracy score of 46.3% after 100 epochs.
+- This version of the model returned an accuracy score of 65.0% after 100 epochs.
+- Again, the accuracy scores for the training epochs (reaching 92.8%) were much higher than that for the test.
+The model was continuing to overfit.

 **Neural Network Model #3**
-- The third iteration of the model was similar to the previous iteration, but two additional hidden layers with 12 nodes each were included.
+- The third iteration of the model was similar to the previous iteration, but two additional hidden layers with 54 nodes each and relu activation were included in this attempt.
-- The two new hidden layers also had activations of "relu".
-- This model version produced an accuracy score of 46.6%.
+- This model version produced an accuracy score of 63.4%.
+- The training epochs returned accuracy scores as high as 97.0%.

 ### __PHASE 5: Model Optimization__
 - As none of the neural networks achieved high accuracy scores, we used KerasTuner to decide